Sandipa09/sandipa09.github.io/_pages/research-projects.md

 ### Work in Progress:

 - "Age Discrimination and Health of Older Workers"
-- "Employment Precarity and Health of Workers: Evidence from USA"
+- "Employment Precarity and Health of Workers: Evidence from USA" with Soumak BasuMallik
 - "Exchange Rate Volatility and International Students' Educational Choice: Evidence from USA"
 - “Effect of Affordable Care Act (ACA) on Insurance Coverage by the Immigrants and Natives”